fletcher/peg-multimarkdown-latex-support/README.md

 This project includes some default template files that can be used to create certain types of documents using LaTeX.

+These files are designed to serve as a template for you to customize to your own needs.
+I encourage creativity and sharing!

 # Default Metadata Types #